City Studies

 Breadth Requirements: Social and Behavioural Sciences

-Prerequisite: 8.0 credits, including at least 1.5 credits at the B-level from City Studies, Human Geography, Economics for Management Studies, Management, Political Science, or Sociology.
+Prerequisite: 8.0 credits and at least 1.5 other credits at the B-level from City Studies, Human Geography, Economics for Management Studies, Management, Political Science, or Sociology; including CITB04H3.

 Breadth Requirements: Social and Behavioural Sciences